jerich2121/jerich2121/README.md

 ## 🧑‍💻 About Me

-Junior Software Engineer with a passion for building clean, maintainable full-stack applications and democratizing high-level tech education.
+Junior Software Engineer with 1 year of experience building and deploying full-stack web applications.
+I focus on writing clean, maintainable code and collaborating within team environments to solve complex problems.

-- 🎓 **Mission:** Curating world-class CS resources from MIT, Stanford, and Harvard.
-- 🧠 **Tech:** Specialized in JavaScript, React, and Express.js.
+- 🛠️ **Experience:** Building responsive web apps using JavaScript, React, and Express.js.
-- 🤝 **Community:** Actively building and helping in developer communities.
+- 🧠 **Focus:** Strong foundation in REST APIs, Database Management, and Version Control.
+- 🤝 **Collaboration:** Passionate about teamwork and contributing to open-source projects.
+- 📚 **Growth:** Dedicated to continuous learning and staying updated with modern tech stacks.

 ---